Stablecoins 5 min read

 USD Coin (USDC) is a stablecoin, a cryptocurrency designed to always be worth $1.00.
 Each USDC token is backed by US dollar reserves held in regulated financial institutions.
 It is issued by Circle, a US-based financial technology company.

-As of 2026, USDC has a market cap of roughly $60 billion, making it the second-largest stablecoin behind Tether (USDT).
+As of mid-2026, USDC has a market cap of roughly $78 billion, making it the second-largest stablecoin behind Tether (USDT).
+USDC circulation has grown from about $33 billion in early 2024 to $77 billion by Q1 2026, per Circle.
+Check CoinMarketCap for the current figure, as stablecoin market caps shift with demand.

 Why Stablecoins Exist